4 Ways to Manage Unstructured Data with ECM

 - Special design files

 - And more

-ECM systems can run optical character recognition (OCR) on any documents with text, such as Microsoft Word files or PDFs, allowing you to search through those documents based on keywords or other strings.
+The best ECM systems can also run optical character recognition (OCR) on any documents with text, such as Microsoft Word files or PDFs, allowing you to search through those documents based on keywords or other strings.

 In addition to OCR, all documents stored in an ECM repository have metadata applied to them.
 Applying metadata, which is data about data, makes content easy to categorize and analyze.

 Learn how metadata can make finding documents easy here.